 It’s important to speak with me about your ailments and your expectation, so I can help you understand the benefits they anticipate you’ll receive and how soon you can expect those benefits from your massage therapy treatments.

 While it’s ultimately up to you to decide whether you want a single session or a series of sessions, if you plan to return more frequently you can take advantage of series packages/treatments plans.

-Why do I need to wear a mask during my treatment?
+It it required to wear mask during my treatment?

 What do I need to know before I come into my next appointment?

 When you book an appointment, you will receive an email that outlines the new procedures.
-They will include; arriving 5 minutes prior to your scheduled time, bringing a filled water bottle, leaving your belongings at home
+They will include; arriving 5-10 minutes prior to your scheduled time, bringing a filled water bottle needed to hydrated after your session.

 Why do you no longer accept cash?

 For the time being, I no longer accept cash as a form of payment or for tips in order to limit the spread of COVID-19.

 How have you updated your sanitation procedures and is it safe for me to get a treatment ?